-Low albumin levels can signal a number of health conditions, including:
+The typical value for serum albumin in blood is 3.4 to 5.4 grams per deciliter.
+Low albumin levels can indicate a number of health conditions, including:

 - liver disease

-- nephritic syndrome
+- nephritic syndrome or nephrotic syndrome

 - Crohn’s disease